73-101. Public lettings; how conducted.

 (a) The total number and value of contracts awarded by the department;

-(c) The total number and value of contracts awarded by the department to foreign contractors; and
+(c) The total number and value of contracts awarded by the department to foreign contractors.

-(2) The first such report created pursuant to subsection (1) of this section shall be submitted to the Governor and the Legislature on or before September 1, 2015, and shall include the information specified in such subsection from FY2014-15.
-Subsequent reports shall be submitted on or before September 1 each year thereafter and shall include the required information from the most recent fiscal year ending prior to such date.
+(2) Such report shall be submitted to the Governor and the Legislature on or before September 1 each year and shall include the required information from the most recent fiscal year ending prior to such date.
 The reports submitted to the Legislature and the Governor shall be submitted electronically.
 Each annual report shall be made available to the public through publication on the department's website on or before September 1 of each year.

 73-604.
 Certain contracts; contractor; provide information.